bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 ## Postman Calls

 You'll want to run the imported Postman calls in order.
-However before running any calls remember to set some additional variables in your Postman environment.
+However, before running any calls remember to set some additional variables in your Postman environment.

 ```
 github_client_id: [ClientID]